-To get around this we just need to make sure the file is not being used by any other process and that you have permission to delete it.
+To get around this, we need to make sure any other process is not using the file and that you have permission to delete it.

 Method 1: Delete file in safe mode

 - For Windows 7: Restart your computer and keep pressing F8 until you see Advanced Boot Menu.
 If you don’t see this menu, start over again and keep pressing the F8 key on your keyboard until you see this.
 When you see this, select Safe Mode with Networking.
 You should be able to sign in to safe mode.
 On the Advanced Boot Menu, select Safe Mode with Networking using the arrow keys on your keyboard.
 Press Enter to start the computer in Safe Mode with Networking.
 The figure below shows only Safe Mode, but you need to select “Safe Mode with Networking”.